k78ma/COVIDNet-SSL/README.md

 # Training/Evaluation/Inference with COVIDNet-SSL

 ## Introduction
-Released COVIDNet-SSL models are based on ResNet-50 architecture with self-supervised pre-training on the SimCLR framework.
+Released COVIDNet-SSL models are based on ResNet-50 backbone with self-supervised pre-training on the SimCLR framework.
 Input shape is (3, 244, 244).
 Below are simple instructions for training, evaluation and validation using these models.

 ## Requirements
 - PyTorch 1.8.0